 In the last few years, revenue operations (a.k.a.
-RevOps) has become one of the most talked about topics in the business-to-business (B2B) space.
-It’s been proclaimed as a game changing concept that will change how modern B2B companies align–for the better–to drive growth.
+RevOps) have become one of the most talked-about topics in the business-to-business (B2B) space.
+It's been proclaimed as a game-changing concept that will change how modern B2B companies align for the better-to drive growth.

 In this blog, we're going to explore what RevOps is, trends to watch for, and challenges businesses are finding as they shift towards a RevOps model internally.

 Fundamentally, RevOps is a crossover of the standard go-to-market structure.
 In other words, it's a joining together of operations in sales, marketing, and customer success.